viniciusmods/vhscolorrestore/README.md

 Start with:
 ```
-scale=640x480
+ scale=480x320
 ,setsar=1:1
 ,yadif
-,crop=622:480:0:0
+,crop=466:320:0:0
 ,
 ```
 and put contents of the FFMPEG curve file, created in the previous step and which starts with `curves=master=`, after it.

-The example line `,crop=622:480:0:0` can be left off when you don't need to additionally crop the video.
+The example line `,crop=466:320:0:0` can be left off when you don't need to additionally crop the video.
 Parameters are `width:height:leftX:topY`.

+Check typical resolutions here https://gist.github.com/jonlabelle/7834592

 Example file: *vhs.filters*